Frequently asked questions

 Most frequent questions and answers

-Why Should I Train For Cybersecurity?
+Why Cybersecurity?

 How Much Can I Make In A Cybersecurity Career?

-Microsoft and the Computing Technology Industry Association, (CompTIA), are internationally recognized industry representatives who developed the Cyber Security IT Professional program curriculum, which is designed to complete your training in five weeks (or ten weeks if you choose evening classes).
-They also created the hands-on labs.
+Microsoft and CompTIA, internationally recognized industry leaders, created the Cyber Security IT Practitioner program curriculum and hands-on labs and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).

-How can I get hired as a Cybersecurity professional without a degree?
+How can I get hired in Cybersecurity without a degree?